amadeoas/microservice-patterns/centralized-swagger-docs/central-docs-eureka-server/README.md

 mvn package
 ```

-Build the Docker image by executing the code below.
+Build the Docker image from running the package command above by executing the code below.

 ```bash
 docker build -t central-docs-eureka-server .